-Don’t be put off by all the snaps and straps on a harness!
-Once you understand how to select a harness and put it on, it becomes an easy-peasy tool that will benefit both you and Fido.
+Don't be put off by all the snaps and straps!
+Once you understand how to select and put on a dog harness, it becomes an easy-peasy tool that will benefit both you and Fido.

 Most harnesses will come in sizes small through extra large.
 It will be easier for you to pick a size if you know your dog's weight and body measurements.
 Most harnesses will come with fit guides that help you measure your dog properly.

 Step 1: Measure your dog's girth, about 2 inches from their elbow.